KILLARNEY PLAZA HOTEL

 All things mountain and more!!!

-Come on in and browse our Exhibition Zone – there will be something for everyone to enjoy.
+Come on in and browse our Exhibition Zones – where there will be something for everyone to enjoy.

-The Killarney Mountain Festival is a celebration of the very best of mountain culture so keep your eyes peeled for information, offers, demonstrations and your opportunity to experience and engage.
+The Killarney Mountain Festival is a celebration of the very best of outdoor adventure, so keep your eyes peeled for information, offers, demonstrations and your opportunity to experience and engage.

-Killarney Mountain Festival Exhibition Zone will play host to a number of photographic exhibitions by both the professional and the amateur photographers, and these will aim to showcase the many wide and varied aspects of Irish mountain culture from landscape to adventure, its people, its wildlife and its wilderness.
+Killarney Mountain Festival Exhibition Zones will play host to a number of amazing exhibitions, including Photography, Movie memorabilia, Equipment & Mountaineering history.
+The photography exhibits by talented amateur outdoor enthusiasts will aim to showcase the many wide and varied aspects of Irish mountain culture from landscape to adventure, its people, its wildlife and its wilderness.
+Be sure to check out our talented array of exhibiting photographers, who will be displaying their amazing works in the exhibition zones in the ‘KILLARNEY PLAZA HOTEL’ and ‘KILLARNEY HOUSE”.

-The Exhibition Zone is open on – Friday 9th, Saturday 10th, and Sunday 11th March 2018.
+The Exhibition Zones are open on – Friday 8th, Saturday 9th, and Sunday 10th March 2019.

 Opening daily between: 11am – 6pm

-Our photographers in residence for this year's festival are the following:
+Our photographers and artists in residence for the 2019 festival:

 Billy took up photography in 2012 after reading a book on the subject and has developed his skill further over the years often while out hiking on the MacGillycuddy’s Reeks, a combination that has worked really well together.